 Here’s how to project the ROI you can expect on SEO.
-This way, when your boss asks you to predict next quarter’s SEO numbers to help him with his forecast to analysts, you predictive task will be easy.
+This way, when your boss asks you to predict next quarter’s SEO numbers to help him with his forecast to analysts, your predictive task will be easy.
 Better yet, the ROI forecast you make will be defendable.

 The detailed explanation on making your forecasts follows after the flow chart.

 1) Pick some short-tail or mid-tail keywords.
-There’s no point picking long tail keywords, because the ROI on them individually is small in absolute terms.
+There’s no point picking long-tail keywords because the ROI on them individually is small in absolute terms.

 2) Check the keyword for commercial intent.